csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/README.md

 Yes!

 Many times in simulation loops we want to reset some arrays to a specific value before other computation.
 So let's do that!
-Implement a kernel that fills an array with a single value.
+You'll implement a kernel that fills an array with a single value.

 To do that we need a few things:
 - an array of values on the GPU memory